gchaperon/gchaperon/README.md

 ## Misc Info
 * 🔭 I’m currently working on multimodal and generative models (CLIP, Stable Diffusion, etc)
-* 🌱 I’m currently learning more about image processing tasks, like classification, object detection, desgmentation, etc.
+* 🌱 I’m currently learning more about image processing tasks, like classification, object detection, segmentation, etc.
 * 👯 I’m looking to collaborate on replicating state-of-the art papers
 * 🤔 I’m looking for help with Terraform!
-* 💬 Ask me about NLP!
+* 💬 Ask me about anything you like!
+Your best bet though to get a meaningful answer is to ask me about Deep Learning.
 * 📫 How to reach me: email!
 See in my short bio on the left.

 [![gchaperon's GitHub stats](https://github-readme-stats.vercel.app/api?username=gchaperon)](https://github.com/anuraghazra/github-readme-stats)